 Labelling of Science Overall and Goggles

-Your daughter’s science overall will need to named.
-Ideally, this would be embroidered with her first name and surname on the top of the overall (either left or right depending on what side the overall crosses).
+Students science overall should be named.
+Ideally, this would be embroidered with the first name and surname on the top of the overall (either left or right depending on what side the overall crosses).
 If you are unable to embroider however, then written in a permanent marker will suffice.
 Please also name the overall inside.

 Goggles also need to be named with a permanent marker on the side.